 3.3 boolean

-truth value where True corresponds to any non‐zero value and False correspondsequivalences to zero.
+truth value where True corresponds to any non‐zero value and False corresponds to zero.
 Commonly expressed numerically as 1 (true), or 0 (false) but referenced as True and False.

 3.4 built‐in

 function provided by the Python language intrinsically without the need to import it (for example, str, slice, type).